Rainbow Code

 The Rainbow Codes were a series of code names used to disguise the nature of various British military research projects.
 They were mainly used by the Ministry of Supply from the end of the Second World War until 1958, when the ministry was broken up and its functions distributed among the forces.
-The codes were replaced by an alphanumeric code system.
+The codes were replaced by an alphanumeric code system, consisting of two letters followed by three digits.

 History

-During WWII, British intelligence was able to glean details of new German technologies simply by considering their code names.
+During World War II, British intelligence was able to glean details of new German technologies simply by considering their code names.
 For instance, when they heard of a new system known as Wotan, Reginald Victor Jones asked around and found that Wotan was a one-eyed god.
 Based on this, he guessed it was a radio navigation system using a single radio beam.
 This proved correct, and the Royal Air Force was able to quickly render it useless through jamming.

-Wishing to avoid making this sort of mistake, Ministry of Supply (MoS) initiated a system that would be entirely random and deliberately unrelated to the program in any way, while still being easy to remember.
+Wishing to avoid making this sort of mistake, the Ministry of Supply (MoS) initiated a system that would be entirely random and deliberately unrelated to the program in any way, while still being easy to remember.
 Each rainbow code name was constructed from a randomly selected colour, plus an (often appropriate) noun taken from a list, for example: